Seahawks’ hopes of keeping offensive line together crumble as J.R. Sweezy signs with Cardinals

 After emerging as a starter in 2013 and starting 46 games in the 2013, 2014 and 2015 seasons, including both Super Bowls, Sweezy signed a five-year contract worth up to $32.5 million with Tampa Bay following the 2015 season.

 But Sweezy missed all of the 2016 season with a back injury and then played 14 games in 2017 before suffering a broken leg.
-That led to him restructing his contract and then being released last June.
+That led to him restructuring his contract and then being released last June.
 He had been due to make $6.5 million last season with Tampa Bay before being cut.

 He visited the Seahawks a few days later and then about a month later signed a one-year contract with Seattle worth $1.5 million.